binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 * Implement process and governance around which open source libraries you can use
 * Legal review: checking licenses
 * Scanning the code for vulnerabilities, manual and automated code review
 * Maintain a list containing all the libraries that have been approved for use.
 If not on the list, make a request and it should go through the same process
-* Once the libraries are in your product they should become a part of your own code so that they get the same rigour over them as any of your other in-house written code
+* Once the libraries are in your product, they should become a part of your own code so that they are treated with the same rigour as any of your other in-house written code
-* There needs to be an automated process that runs over the code base to check that nothing that is not on the approved list is included
+* There needs to be an automated process that runs over the code base to check that nothing is included that is not on the approved list
 * Consider automating some of the suggested tooling options below

-There is an excellent paper by the SANS Institute on [Security Concerns in Using Open Source Software for Enterprise Requirements](http://www.sans.org/reading-room/whitepapers/awareness/security-concerns-open-source-software-enterprise-requirements-1305) which is well worth a read.
+There is an excellent paper by the SANS Institute on [Security Concerns in Using Open Source Software for Enterprise Requirements](http://www.sans.org/reading-room/whitepapers/awareness/security-concerns-open-source-software-enterprise-requirements-1305), which is well worth a read.
 It confirms what the likes of IBM are doing in regards to their consumption of free and open source libraries.

 #### Consumption is Your Responsibility